CryptoAuthentication/SAKE-Protocol-Implementation/README.md

 ## 📡 Project Overview

-This repository contains the **authentication protocol** designed for secure **UAV-to-GSS (Ground Station System) communication** in an **Internet of Drones (IoD)** environment.
+This repository contains the **authentication protocol** real-world implementation source code for secure **Unmanned Aerial Vehicles-to-Ground Station Servers (UAV-to-GSS) communication** in an **Internet of Drones (IoD)** environment.
 The goal of this project is to provide a robust and secure communication framework to ensure the integrity and confidentiality of data transmitted between **Unmanned Aerial Vehicles (UAVs)** and **Ground Station Servers (GSS)**.

-The protocol leverages state-of-the-art cryptographic techniques to establish mutual authentication and protect against various attack vectors.
+The protocol leverages state-of-the-art cryptographic techniques to establish mutual authentication and protect the IoD environment against various attack vectors.
 The system is designed to be implemented on a real-world testbed using actual devices, ensuring practical applicability in real-world scenarios.

 ## 🛠️ Features